ktzkvin/SuperMinerBros/README.md

 ## 💡 Notes

-- The game is still under development, and new features may be added in future updates.
+- The game is still under development and new features may be added in future updates.
 - Ensure all assets are placed in their correct directories as specified in `main.py`.

 ---